sum1tbarua/wound_detection_app/README.md

 ---

 ## 🧭 Overview
-This project is a hybrid AI application that integrates Computer Vision **YOLOv8 Segmentation** and a local Generative Language Model **Mistral via Ollama** to automate wound detection and generate context-aware first-aid recommendations.
+This project implements an **explainable hybrid multimodal AI framework** that integrates computer vision with large language models (LLMs) for automated wound assessment and transparent first-aid guidance.
+The system combines **YOLOv11 segmentation** for wound localization and **ResNet-50** for anatomical context understanding, enhanced with **dual-stage explainability** through Grad-CAM visualizations and LLM-generated natural language rationales.

 When the model is uncertain about a wound’s type or body location, it triggers an interactive clarification step—asking the user for more input before providing instructions.
 This ensures safer, explainable, and human-in-the-loop decision support